jahokas/Peer-reviews/README.md

 In this assignment, I prepare a market research for a nordic coffee shop chain that plans to establish new francises in France, potentially in Lyon.
 The coffee shop chain runs also a cutlery online store.

 I prepare a detailed study that names districts and neigborhoods where the chain should locate their coffee shops in Lyon.
+The Foursquare is an excellent location data and technology platform to study different options for locations.

 **The business concept**